liondj0/strapi-orm/README.md

 // relations -> ['relation', 'relation.bar', 'image']
 ```

-### Note that relations will be named according to the name of the properties on class!
+### Note that relations will be named according to the property names and should match strapi names